khulnasoft/integrations-core/powerdns_recursor/README.md

 ### Installation

-The PowerDNS Recursor check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your recursors.
+The PowerDNS Recursor check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your recursors.

 ### Configuration